28 April 2022

 At this stage, we have not yet developed this level of detail.
 Council is still in the process of deciding whether to accept the funding from the Federal Government’s Urban Congestion Fund.
 Should Council decide to progress with this project a detailed feasibility study and concept designs will be developed.
 Council will be proactively seeking to consult with the Glen Eira community during this next phase of the project.

 Council explored the option of underground parking with the Federal Government, along with other Councils with similar funding arrangements.
-Unfortunately, due to the high cost of undergrounding the car parks, the Government were not supportive of this option as it was believed not to represent value for money and is not an investment they will support.
+Unfortunately, due to the high cost of undergrounding the car parks, the Government were not supportive of this option as it was believed not to represent value for money and is not an investment they will fund.

 The structure plan for Elsternwick is undergoing a refresh and will be presented to Council in late 2022.

-© 2022 Glen Eira City Council
+© 2024 Glen Eira City Council